bryanbrunetti/exifupdater/README.md

 ### Scan Mode (`--scan`)

 1. The tool scans the specified directory for all media files (photos and videos)
+2. Uses multiple worker processes (based on CPU cores) to analyze files in parallel for better performance
-2. For each media file, it checks for the presence of EXIF timestamp fields:
+3. For each media file, it checks for the presence of EXIF timestamp fields:
    - DateTimeOriginal, MediaCreateDate, CreationDate, TrackCreateDate
    - CreateDate, DateTimeDigitized, GPSDateStamp, DateTime
-3. Files missing ALL of these timestamp fields are counted as needing updates
+4. Files missing ALL of these timestamp fields are counted as needing updates
-4. Provides a summary report showing total files vs files needing timestamp updates
+5. Provides a summary report showing total files vs files needing timestamp updates

 The tool handles various filename variations including:
 - Truncated filenames (48, 47, 46 character limits)